lxl011212/I2C_to_CANbus_Converter/README.md

 # I2C_to_CANbus_Converter
-# This schematic is designed to
+This protocol converter is Powered by an STM, and it converts I2C to CAN.